-Here is a powerpoint on “Keynesian and Monetarist Theory” that I use for revision purposes.
+Currently covering Keynes vs Monetarist in the A2 course.
+Here is a powerpoint on the theory that I use for revision purposes.
 I have found that the graphs are particularly useful in explaining the theory.
 The powerpoint includes explanations of:

 Here is an excellent webinar by Geoff Riley of Tutor2u on the multiplier and accelerator.
 This is part of Unit 5 in the CIE A2 course.
 Although the examples that he talks about are UK based he explains the theory very well.
 Worth a look especially with mid year exams approaching.